-Propane tanks that weigh 100 pounds or below have a shelf life of 12 years meaning that they can be used for 12 years from the date of manufacture.
+Propane tanks that weigh 100 pounds or below (including mini propane tanks) have a shelf life of 12 years meaning that they can be used for 12 years from the date of manufacture.
 When 12 years are up you should have the tank inspected for exchange/replacement or requalification for an additional 5 years.

 Larger propane tanks used at homes or in industries are regulated directly by the state or municipality.

-How can I check the expiry date of my propane tank?
+How can I check the expiration date of my propane tank?

 When you inspect your propane gas tank, you will notice letters and numbers stamped on the collar at the top of your propane gas tank.
 These are important numbers and letters without which your propane gas tank cannot be refilled and that can be used to determine if your propane gas tank is expired.
 These letters and numbers include:

 - The water content (WC) shows how much water your propane gas tank is capable of holding in gallons.

 - The tare weight (TW) represents the weight of the empty propane gas tank, for example, TW 18 for 18 pounds.

 - The serial number depending on the manufacturer of the propane gas tank.

 - The manufacture/certification date which is usually stamped using a month and year format (MM-YY).
 For example, a tank stamped 05-2022 was manufactured in May 20220.
 If your tank expires and is recertified, the qualified inspector will add a sticker with an “E” next to the manufacture date which will add 5 years to the expiry date of your propane gas tank.